Engineering

 (1) Invest in tooling

-Once we realised that “improving the prompt” wasn’t a straightforward task, we hacked together a command line tool for running our prompt against fixture files.
+Once we realized that “improving the prompt” wasn’t a straightforward task, we hacked together a command line tool for running our prompt against fixture files.
 Each fixture file is a JSON which contains all the data for a real-life incident, and is referenced as a particular type of test case.

 For example, we wanted to make sure we could generate a reasonable summary when: